Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![word_twitter_activity](/qgis/lab_8/dorian_words.png)

 This graph displays the frequency of the 15 most commons words in tweets related to the storm.
+The two most frequently used unique terms are 'hurricane' and 'dorian', which does not come as a surprise since nearly every tweets which dicusses the storm must use these terms.
+Noticeably, the controversy-related terms of 'Alabama' and 'sharpiegate' are the next two most commonly used unique terms in tweets about the storm.

 ![twitter_word_association](/qgis/lab_8/word_network.png)

-This graphic clusters word pairs together based on how often word pairs are associated with each other.
-In other words, this graphic displays how words are clustered together in conversation.
-Only word pairs that occur at least 25 times are included within this graphic.
+This graphic displays how words are clustered together in conversation.
+The closer the proximity of words are within this graphic, the more frequently they were used within the same tweet.
+Only words that occur at least 30 times are included within this graphic.

 ![hotspot_map_tweets_per_10000ppl](/qgis/lab_8/counties_hotcold_pp05.png)